sensu/sensu-docs/content/sensu-go/6.5/api/core/pipelines.md

 ---

 {{% notice warning %}}
-**IMPORTANT**: The [pipelines](../../../observability-pipeline/observe-process/pipelines/) you can create and manage with this `core/v2/pipelines` API are observation event processing workflows made up of filters, mutators, and handlers.
+**IMPORTANT**: The [pipelines](../../../observability-pipeline/observe-process/pipelines/) you can create and manage with this `core/v2/pipelines` API are observation event processing workflows made up of filters, mutators, and handlers.<br><br>
-Pipelines are different from the resources you can create and manage with the [`enterprise/pipeline/v1`](../../enterprise/pipeline/) API.<br><br>
-The [`enterprise/pipeline/v1`](../../enterprise/pipeline/) API does not allow you to create and manage pipelines.
-Instead, it allows you to create and manage resources that can **only** be used in pipelines.<br><br>
+Pipelines are different from the resources you can create and manage with the [`enterprise/pipeline/v1`](../../enterprise/pipeline/) API, which allows you to create and manage resources that can **only** be used in pipelines.
-Read the [Sumo Logic metrics handlers reference](../../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers reference](../../../observability-pipeline/observe-process/tcp-stream-handlers) for more information about `enterprise/pipeline/v1` API resources.
 {{% /notice %}}

 {{% notice note %}}